Willie Pep: Professional career

 In 1952, Pep had 12 fights, winning 11.
 He was knocked out in six by Tommy Collins, but also held two wins over Billy Lima that year.

 Pep won all 11 fights in 1953, and entered 1954 on a 17-fight winning streak.
 After beating David Seabrooke by a decision, he lost to fringe contender Lulu Perez by TKO after a delayed reaction to a punch.
 Pep ended up winning three more bouts before the end of the year.

 Pep went on boxing for five more years, retiring in 1960, and then he came back in 1964 and boxed for two more years.
 During that last period of his boxing career, he won 43 bouts and lost only five, but his only opponent of note during that time was Hogan Kid Bassey, a future World Featherweight Champion who knocked Pep out in nine rounds.
 Pep boxed in Caracas, Venezuela, losing to Sonny Leon by a decision in 10, and in his last fight, in 1966, he lost to Calvin Woodland by a decision in six.

 Pep had a record of 229 wins, 11 losses and one draw, with 65 wins by knockout.

+Boxing style

+Willie Pep was renowned for his elusive, near-untouchable style.
+His fighting approach was built on impeccable reflexes, lightning-fast footwork, and an uncanny ability to evade punches with minimal effort.
+Unlike traditional fighters, who relied on blocking or trading blows, Pep used lateral movement, subtle upper-body slips shoulder rolls, and precise pivots to make opponents miss entirely.
+His footwork allowed him to circle the ring effortlessly, frustrating aggressors by staying just out of reach.
+This allowed him to counter with sharp, accurate strikes when openings appeared.

+By constantly evading punches, he drained opponents’ confidence and energy, forcing them into mistakes.
+His lack of knockout power was offset by his ability to outscore foes with rapid, precise combinations after dodging their attacks.
+Though his career spanned over two decades, his reliance on defense over brawling kept him remarkably fresh, cementing his legacy as one of the sport’s purest boxers.
+Fighters like Floyd Mayweather Jr. later emulated elements of his elusive, cerebral approach.